-Art, music, and dance are methods of creative expression, but they can also help a person process and cope with emotional problems, including depression.
-Expressive therapy goes beyond traditional talk therapy by using creative outlets as a means of expression.
-This therapy is especially effective for those who have difficulty communicating and conveying thoughts and emotions.
+Art, music, and dance are forms of creative expression that can help you process and cope with emotional issues, including depression.
+Expressive therapy goes beyond traditional talk therapy.
+It focuses on creative outlets as a means of expression.
+This therapy can be especially helpful for people who find it difficult to talk about their thoughts and emotions.

-The therapy is founded on the belief that all people have the capacity to express themselves creativity.
-The therapy promotes self-awareness, emotional wellbeing, healing, and empowerment.
+The therapy is based on the belief that all people have the ability to express themselves creatively.
+The therapy can promote:

-Types of expressive therapy include art, music, dance and drama therapy.
-Each of these areas can be used to articulate emotions and life events that are difficult to verbalize.
-For example, a patient might draw a scene that represents a traumatic event or dance to express emotion by moving their body.
-A patient uses the mode of expression for personal exploration and to facilitate communication.
+In expressive therapy, the therapist encourages you to use these arts to communicate about emotions and life events.
+These are often subjects that you may find difficult to put into words.
+For example, a child might draw a scene that represents a traumatic event.
+They may dance to express emotion by moving their body.
+The art becomes the mode of expression for personal exploration and communication.

-The therapist’s focus is not to critique the expressive artwork.
-The therapist works with the patient to interpret the meaning of the art and the feelings that surround it.
-Expressive therapy can be used with psychotherapy.
-In the combination, the patient may create an image that represents their problem or feelings, and then the patient and therapist discuss the art and emotions surrounding it.
+The therapist’s focus isn’t to critique the expressive artwork.
+The therapist works with you to interpret the meaning of your art and the feelings that surround it.
+Psychologists often combine expressive therapy with other forms of psychotherapy.
+For example, you may create an image that represents your problem or feelings.
+Then you and your therapist will discuss the art and emotions surrounding it.
 For some, the process of creating the art is therapeutic in itself.

 Types of expressive therapy include:

-• Art therapy involves drawing or painting images that represent the patient’s thoughts and emotions.
-Art therapy continues to be a mainstay in hospitals, particularly for pediatric patients.
+People draw or paint images that represent their thoughts and emotions.
+Art therapy is common in hospitals, particularly for children.

-• Dance therapy is used to help people express and process how they feel through movement.
-The therapy helps patients improve both their mental and physical health.
+People can express and process how they feel through movement.
+The therapy helps people improve both their mental and physical health.

-• Drama therapy includes role-playing, improvisational techniques, or puppetry.
-This may help patients express their emotions, achieve catharsis, and develop new and more effective coping skills.
+This type of therapy includes role-playing, improvisational techniques, or puppetry.
+This may help people:

-In addition to depression, patients experiencing the following disorders or problems also seek treatment with expressive therapy:
+People experiencing the following disorders or issues may also benefit from expressive therapy:

 - low self-esteem